babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 equivalent address in the Consumer chain, if the rewards are to be sent to a Consumer address.
 The `btc-staking` contract will then handle the withdrawal of the rewards and send them to the staker's address.
-If the rewards are to be sent to Babylon instead, the staker's address will be used in the `to_address` field of a ICS20 transfer (`IbcMsg::Transfer`) message, and the `btc-staking` contract will then send the rewards to the staker address over IBC.
+If the rewards are to be sent to Babylon Genesis instead, the staker's address will be used in the `to_address` field of a ICS20 transfer (`IbcMsg::Transfer`) message, and the `btc-staking` contract will then send the rewards to the staker address over IBC.

 ```rust
 /// `WithdrawRewards` is a message sent by anyone on behalf of the